top of page

 MiamiPopMap_edited.jpg

-Building upon our earlier focus on Community Engaged Research approaches, we will begin exploring how these theoretical frameworks are / are not being utilized across community settings specifically in Miami.
+Building upon our earlier focus on Community Engaged Research approaches, we will begin exploring how these theoretical frameworks are / are not being utilized across community settings specifically in Miami and abroad.
 We will apply our knowledge at individual (e.g. racial/ ethnic, sexual diversity), neighborhood, and geographic levels.
 There will be attention paid to the social determinants of health shaping health inequity outcomes across systems.

 MIAMI_APPLICATION.jpeg